Affiliate links on Android Authority may earn us a commission. Learn more.

 There are a few recent devices in the same price range as the OnePlus 12R, but they typically don’t have quite as much power.
 You can, however, spend a little more to get the best OnePlus has to offer.

-• Nothing Phone 2 ($699 at Amazon): The Nothing Phone 2 has a unique design, wireless charging, and it costs about the same as the OnePlus 12R.
-Charging is slower, but performance should be similar with a Snapdragon 8 Plus Gen 1 and 8GB of RAM.
+- Nothing Phone 2 ($599.99 at Nothing): The Nothing Phone 2 has a unique design, wireless charging, and it costs about the same as the OnePlus 12R.
+Charging is slower, but performance should be similar, even with an older Snapdragon 8 Plus Gen 1 and 8GB of RAM.

 OnePlus 12R specs